PepsRyuu/nollup/README.md

 * Only Rollup configurations that make sense in development are implemented.
 * Might be some inconsistencies with Rollup, but should be fine for majority of projects.
+* May be issues with circular dependencies.
+See [here](./docs/circular.md) for more information.